The Spiral Periodic Table

 They follow 2n² for n = 1, 2, 3, 4: n=1: 2(1)² = 2; n=2: 2(2)² = 8; n=3: 2(3)² = 18; n=4: 2(4)² = 32.

-This is not arbitrary.
 These numbers arise from the solutions to the Schrödinger equation in a central potential — the mathematics of standing waves in a spherically symmetric field.

-The periodicity of the elements is not a classification scheme.
+The periodicity of the elements is not merely a classification scheme.
 It is a map of what the field permits.

 8. Connection to the Unified Framework